mlaursen/react-md/packages/documentation/components/Demos/Icon/SimpleExamples.md

 include pre-made icons.
 Most of the remaining examples on this page will be using that library since I'm terrible at remembering icon names.

-> Note: All SVG icons will default to have `aria-hidden="true"` by default since
+> Note: All icons will default to have `aria-hidden="true"` by default since
 > they normally are presentational data for users and shouldn't be read by
 > screen readers.
-If you provide an `aria-label` or `aria-labelledby` attribute,
+If you provide an `aria-label` or `aria-labelledby` attribute
-> the `aria-hidden` will be removed instead.
+> to an SVG Icon, the `aria-hidden` will be removed instead.